Modiv (NYSE:MDV) Releases FY 2022 Earnings Guidance

 Modiv (NYSE:MDV – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $1.26-$1.36 for the period.
+The company provided earnings per share (EPS) guidance of $1.26-$1.36 for the period.
 The company issued revenue guidance of -.

-The business also recently announced a monthly dividend, which will be paid on Monday, July 25th.
-Shareholders of record on Thursday, June 30th will be given a $0.0958 dividend.
-This represents a $1.15 dividend on an annualized basis and a yield of 7.10%.
-The ex-dividend date of this dividend is Wednesday, June 29th.
+The company also recently disclosed a monthly dividend, which will be paid on Monday, July 25th.
+Stockholders of record on Thursday, June 30th will be issued a dividend of $0.0958 per share.
+This represents a $1.15 annualized dividend and a dividend yield of 6.94%.
+The ex-dividend date is Wednesday, June 29th.

-In other Modiv news, CEO Aaron Scott Halfacre acquired 8,048 shares of the company’s stock in a transaction on Friday, March 25th.
-The stock was acquired at an average cost of $17.65 per share, with a total value of $142,047.20.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through this link.
-Insiders have bought a total of 9,521 shares of company stock valued at $169,662 in the last ninety days.
+In related news, CEO Aaron Scott Halfacre purchased 8,048 shares of the firm’s stock in a transaction that occurred on Friday, March 25th.
+The shares were acquired at an average price of $17.65 per share, with a total value of $142,047.20.
+The purchase was disclosed in a legal filing with the SEC, which is available through this link.
+In the last ninety days, insiders purchased 9,521 shares of company stock worth $169,662.

 About Modiv (Get Rating)